Modern Languages (French and Spanish) BA (Hons) – 2018 entry

 Optional modules for Year 1 (with PTY) - FHEQ Level 4

-Students must take the compulsory modules of the two named languages of their pathway and choose 1 from the 2
+Students must take the compulsory modules of the two named languages.

 Year 2 (with PTY)